Animal Bites and Rabies

 For superficial bites from a familiar household pet that is immunized and in good

-minutes, but do not scrub, as this may bruise the tissue.
-Apply an antiseptic lotion
+but do not scrub, as this may bruise the tissue.
+Apply an antiseptic lotion or cream.

 Watch for signs of infection at the site, such as increased redness or pain, swelling,

 drainage, or if the person develops a fever.
-Call your health care provider right
+Call your healthcare provider right away

 For deeper bites or puncture wounds from any animal, or for any bite from a strange